andyw8/do_by/README.md

 end
 ```

 Before that date, everything will run as normal.
-After that date, the code will raise an exception:
+After that date, the code will
+raise an exception:

 `DoBy::LateTask 'fix this' is overdue (2014-06-01)`

 In your production environment, set `DISABLE_DO_BY=1` to disable checks.

-The date can be anything parseable by Ruby's `DateTime.parse` method - '2014-06', 'June', etc.
+The date can be anything parseable by Ruby's `DateTime.parse` method - `2014-06`, `June`, etc.

 ## Installation